metalift/metalift/README.md

 This will build all of Metalift's dependencies and drop you into a temporary shell with all the dependencies available.

 **Note**: you still will need to install Racket and Rosette separately.
 There _is_ a solution for doing this through Nix, but it requires [nix-ld](https://github.com/Mic92/nix-ld) to be installed and is generally not recommended unless you run NixOS.

+## Install Python Dependencies
+We use [Poetry](https://python-poetry.org/) for dependency management.
+To set up the environment, simply install Poetry, run `poetry install`, and then `poetry shell` to enter an environment with the dependencies installed.